sandalconsumer/unity-harmonics/README.md

 ### Simulation Data Compiler Variables
 - Plot Scale is a scalar that controls the size of the graph in the unity scene.
 - Plot origin is where the graph will start putting points down in the unity scene.

+### Clothmesh Generation Variables
+- Detail determines how many subdivisions the mesh will have.
+- Mesh size determines the size of 1 square face in the mesh. the default of 1 makes the mesh face area 1m<sup>2</sup>.
+- Mesh Damping determines the damping coefficient of the springs in the mesh.

+More Customization of individual masses and springs will come later.

 ## Notes / Technical Details
 - The ODE Integrator used for the point-masses in this simulation is currently Velocity Verlet.
 I might add RK4 as an option in the future.